The math most sellers never see

 What percentage does a realtor take in Illinois?

-Traditional realtor commissions in Illinois commonly range from 5-6% total, which may be split between listing and buyer agents (commonly 2.5-3% each).
-However, commissions are always negotiable, are not set by law, and vary by brokerage.
+In Illinois, the listing fee a seller controls commonly runs an example 2.5-3%, with buyer-agent compensation negotiated separately since the 2024 NAR settlement.
+Commissions are always negotiable, are not set by law, and vary by brokerage.
 Flat-fee alternatives charge fixed amounts (like $1,995) regardless of sale price.
 The 2024 NAR settlement confirmed that commissions have always been and remain negotiable.

 How do I estimate my net proceeds?